-If you are facing charges of vehicular manslaughter, it is critical that you speak with one of our experienced criminal defense attorneys at Wallin & Klarich right away so that we may help you protect your rights during this difficult time.
-We may be able to get your charges reduced or dismissed, or negotiate for a sentence that helps you avoid lengthy prison time.
+If you are facing charges of vehicular manslaughter, it is critical that you speak with one of our experienced vehicular manslaughter attorneys at Wallin & Klarich right away so that we may help you protect your rights during this difficult time.
+We may be able to get your charges reduced, dismissed, or negotiate for a sentence that helps you avoid a jail or prison sentence.

-What is Your Punishment if You Are Convicted of Vehicular Manslaughter?
+What Can Your Punishment be if You Are Convicted of Vehicular Manslaughter?

 A conviction for vehicular manslaughter is punishable as follows:

-- Misdemeanor – up to one year in jail and a maximum fine of $1,000;
+- A misdemeanor conviction is punishable by summary probation with up to one year in the county jail, and a fine of up to $1,000.

 - If there are any surviving victims who suffered great bodily injury, you face an additional and consecutive three to six-year prison sentence for each injured person;